Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: A strip between control wires

 Examples of $J(x)$ in strips of different widths calculated from Eqs. (\ref{Q0}) and (\ref{Q1}) are shown in Fig. \ref{F4}.
-Here the blue lines show $J(x)$ in a single strip, where $J(x)$ peaks at the edges due to the Pearl screening in thin films, the peaks increasing as the strip gets wider.
-Raising the current $I_1$ in the control wires eliminates the Pearl peaks in $J(x)$ and produces inverted $J(x)$ profiles with dips at the edges of the strip.
-The dips deepen as $I_1$ is increased at a fixed current $I$ in the strip.
-For the above parameters, the dips in $J(x)$ are produced by currents in the control wires well below the depairing current, while the local $J(x)$ at the edge or the center of the strip can approach $J_d$, as will be shown below.
-For a narrow strip with $w< 0.1\Lambda$ represented by Fig. \ref{F4}a, the self-field effects causing the Pearl current crowding are very weak, so the control current $I_1$ is to be large enough $\simeq (2-10)I$ to push the current density in the strip away from the edges.
-As the width increases, the dips in $J(x)$ at the edges can be produced by smaller control current relative to $I$.
-Shown in Fig. \ref{F4}c is $J(x)$ in a strip 4 times wider than $\Lambda$.
-Here $J(x)$ is nearly flat in the most part of the strip with narrow dips at the edges.
+Here the blue lines show the results for single strips in which $J(x)$ peaks at the edges due to the Pearl screening, the peaks increasing as the strip gets wider.
+Raising the control current $I_1$ eliminates the Pearl peaks in $J(x)$ and produces inverted $J(x)$ profiles with dips at the edges which deepen as $I_1$ is increased.
+For the above parameters, the dips in $J(x)$ are produced by control currents well below the depairing current, while the local $J(x)$ at the edge or the center of the strip can approach $J_d$, as will be shown below.
+For a narrow strip with $w< 0.1\Lambda$ represented by Fig. \ref{F4}a, the self-field effects are weak, so the control current $I_1$ is to be large enough $\simeq (2-10)I$ to push the current density in the strip away from the edges.
+As the width increases, the dips in $J(x)$ at the edges can be produced by smaller control currents relative to $I$.
+Shown in Fig. \ref{F4}c is $J(x)$ in a strip more than 6 times wider than $\Lambda$.
+The evolution of $J(x)$ with $w$ shown in Fig. \ref{F4} is controlled by the ratios of $w/\Lambda$, $l/w$ and $\Lambda_1/\Lambda$, irrespective of specific materials parameters.